Storming of the US Congress in Washington, in addition to political consequences, may pose a cybersecurity threat, experts say.

 However, according to Geller, the attackers did steal one computer from the office of Oregon Senator Jeff Merkley.
 Office staff refused to give details due to ongoing investigations.

-Let me remind you that the recent SolarWinds hack allowed Russian attackers to infiltrated dozens of US Treasury Department mailboxes.
+Let me remind you that the recent SolarWinds hack allowed Russian attackers to infiltrate dozens of US Treasury Department mailboxes.